|Dutch massacre of sodomites,|

 Blessing the Dust: A Blessing for Ash Wednesday by Jan Richardson

-Holocaust Remembrance with new pink triangle art (Jesus in Love)
+International Holocaust Remembrance Day: We all wear the triangle (Jesus in Love)

 Ex-gay movement as genocide (Jesus in Love)